ambroiseRabier/SquadTS/README.md

   - auto-rejoin-team
   - ...
 - Properly clean up RCON and FTP connection when process is killed (CTRL+C)
+- Remote admin list is automatically downloaded and merged to provide SquadTS plugins with the correct admin list.

 This makes it easier to develop and maintain plugins.